fukouda/Supreme-Manga/README.md

 - [ ] Fix design elements
 - [ ] Manga List (encode and decode from JSON)
 - [ ] Automated 'Top Manga' and 'Recent Updates'
+- [ ] User recommended manga based on their recent searches'